api3dao/airseeker/local-test-configuration/README.md

   different API.
 One of the APIs is delayed so that the beacons have different values.
 - Use 2 signed APIs and each Pusher pushes to a separate Signed API.
 - We run Airseeker only on Hardhat network for setup simplicity.
 Initially, I wanted to have a Polygon testnet as well, but gave up on that idea for now.
+The setup can be easily extended to run on any chain, just by not starting Hardhat network and using a different RPCs.

 All configurations are based on the example files, but have been slightly modified.
 I had to also choose more volatile assets from the Nodary API to see Airseeker updates.